Prem759-0/youtube-v2/README.md

 -   `bun run dev`: Starts the development server.
 -   `bun run build`: Creates a production-ready build of the application.
--   `bun run start`: Starts the production server.
+-   `bun run start`: Starts the production server
--   `bun run lint`: Lints the codebase using Next.js's built-in ESLint configuration.
--   `bun drizzle-kit push`: Pushes the database schema to the database.

-## Project Overview

-### Authentication (Clerk)
-The project uses Clerk for authentication.
-The auth routes are located in `src/app/(auth)/` and